its-AkshatJain/E-commerce/README.md

 - ✅ PostgreSQL integration for backend data handling
 - ✅ Responsive UI with Tailwind CSS and React
 - ✅ Wishlist and Cart management
-- ✅ Deployed frontend and backend
+- ✅ Deployed frontend and backend.

 ---